How To Detect A Pipe Leak Underground At Your Home

 An indoor pipe leak is often easy to identify quickly.
 The puddles on the floor or drips from the ceiling are very problematic and disruptive, but tend to be sorted swiftly.
 However, it is not always easy to know how to detect pipe leak underground as they are often invisible from the surface and difficult to reach quickly, but it can be a pricey mistake if left unchecked.

-From our 50 plus years of domestic experience, we know all of the common signs of how to detect pipe leak underground and have put together our top 6 things to look out for when detecting an underground leak yourself:
+From our 50 plus years of domestic experience providing leak detection in Swindon and across the South of England, we know all of the common signs of how to detect pipe leak underground and have put together our top 6 things to look out for when detecting an underground leak yourself:

 1. Saturated Soil Around Your House